Laplacian Convolutional Representation for Traffic Time Series Imputation: Methodology

-As mentioned above, our LCR model bridges the gap between the modeling processes of global low-rank properties and local temporal trends underlying time series data, therefore reinforcing both global and local consistency.
-Since we utilize circulant matrix and circular Laplacian kernel in our model, it is not hard to show the appealing properties of discrete Fourier transform and lead to an elegant and fast solution algorithm.
+As mentioned above, our LCR model reinforces the modeling processes of global low-rank and local temporal trends in time series data.
+Since we utilize the circulant matrix and circular convolution, it is not hard to show the appealing properties of DFT and lead to an elegant and fast solution algorithm.
 Algorithm~\ref{univariate_algorithm} summarizes the implementation of the proposed LCR model.

+To analyze the empirical time complexity of LCR (with 50 iterations by default), Fig.~\ref{empirical_time_complexity_curve} shows the running times of LCR on the generated data with different data lengths (i.e., data $\boldsymbol{y}\in\mathbb{R}^{T}$ with $T\in\{2^{10},2^{11},\ldots,2^{20}\}$).
+As shown in Fig.~\ref{empirical_time_complexity_curve_convnnm_vs_lcr}, we compare LCR with ConvNNM (e.g., kernel size $\tilde{\tau}=2^4$ in this case), demonstrating that LCR is more efficient than ConvNNM.
+Typically, ConvNNM can be converted into a standard nuclear norm minimization with singular value thresholding (i.e., of time complexity $\mathcal{O}(\tilde{\tau}^2T)$) \cite{cai2010singular, candes2010matrix, candes2012exact, liu2022recovery, liu2022time}.
+The computational cost of ConvNNM would increase with a larger $\tilde{\tau}$ for the convolution matrix $\mathcal{C}_{\tilde{\tau}}(\boldsymbol{y})\in\mathbb{R}^{T\times\tilde{\tau}}$.
+In contrast, both CircNNM and LCR have an efficient solution through FFT in $\mathcal{O}(T\log T)$ time.